Charlie (elephant): Death

 Multiple newspaper articles from the second half of 1923 report on the studio's deliberations about Charlie the Elephant's fate.
 Several conferences were held between Julius Bernheim, general manager, Homer Boushey, general production manager, and William Koenig, business manager, about what to do about Charlie.
-Whether or not he would be euthanized was a decision reportedly made by Carl Laemmle himself—he apparently wired from Europe "Hate execution idea but if necessary go ahead"—and multiple methods of execution were considered.
+Whether or not he would be euthanized was a decision reportedly made by Carl Laemmle himself—he apparently wired from Europe "Hate execution idea but if necessary go ahead"—and multiple methods of killing the animal were considered.

 While there is debate about how Charlie was dispatched, and the preponderance of evidence points to garroting—although some sources do say the studio settled upon gunshot—no sources assert summary execution of an elephant worth thousands of dollars, as is suggested by the account of the incident in Diana Serra Cary's memoir.
 Charlie the Elephant was euthanized in autumn 1923 (most likely garroted by steel cables tightened by a windlass) but possibly by gunshot.
 One 1936 article said "two big trucks driving in opposite directions broke Charlie's neck."

 Stecker died the following year from leukemia, with "wild animal injury" that occurred at Universal City listed as a complicating factor on his death certificate.
 Charlie's skeleton was reportedly donated to the Los Angeles Museum of Natural History.

 Charlie's execution triggered one of the first animal welfare campaigns focused on the American film industry; Laemmle personally managed the studio's response.

-At the time of Charlie's execution in 1923, it was claimed that he had killed five people, had appeared in over 180 films, and was over 150 years old, and at least some of that was partially true.
+At the time of Charlie's execution in 1923, it was claimed that he had killed five people, had appeared in over 180 films, and was over 150 years old.